DiamondLightSource/pmac/docs/source/user.rst

 ---------------

 This guide assumes a knowledge of creating IOCs within EPICS, and only discusses the specifics of setting up the pmac module.
+An example IOC is provided in the iocs directory.
+Once the dependencies are referenced this example will build an IOC that contains standard and compound motor records, status records for the controller and motors, and trajectory scan records necessary to execute trajectory scans.

 For an example IOC (called example)

+Makefile
+********

 The DBD and LIB definitions are required in the exampleApp/src/Makefile.
 An example is provided below: